 Faculty and Staff at CKR

 Charles K. Armstrong is Korea Foundation Professor of Korean Studies in the Social Sciences in the Department of History and a former Director of The Center for Korean Research.
-A specialist in the modern history of Korea and East Asia, Professor Armstrong has written or edited numerous books on modern and contemporary Korea, including Tyranny of the Weak: North Korea and the World, 1950 – 1992 (Cornell, 2013; winner of the 2014 John Fairbank Prize of the American Historical Association), The Koreas (Routledge,second edition, 2013),The North Korean Revolution,1945-1950 (Cornell, 2003), Korea at the Center: Dynamics of Regionalism in Northeast Asia (M.E.
+A specialist in the modern history of Korea and East Asia, Professor Armstrong has written or edited numerous books on modern and contemporary Korea, including Tyranny of the Weak: North Korea and the World, 1950 – 1992 (Cornell, 2013), The Koreas (Routledge,second edition, 2013),The North Korean Revolution,1945-1950 (Cornell, 2003), Korea at the Center: Dynamics of Regionalism in Northeast Asia (M.E.
 Sharpe, 2006), and Korean Society: Civil Society, Democracy, and the State (Routledge, Second Edition 2006)/ He is currently writing a history of modern East Asia for the Wiley-Blackwell series “Concise History of the Modern World.”
 Professor Armstrong is also a frequent commentator in the US and international media on Korean, East Asian, and Asian-American affairs.

 Eunice Chung is Korean Language Lecturer in the Department of East Asian Languages and Cultures.
 She received her B.A. in English Education from Korea University, Seoul, Korea and M.A. in TESOL (Teaching English to Speakers of Other Languages) from Teachers College, Columbia University, NY.
 She has taught English as a second/foreign language in the K-12 setting and has been teaching Korean since 2010.
 Ms. Chung’s research interests include second language acquisition, instructional technology, language pedagogy, and interactive approaches in teaching.
 Prior to joining Columbia faculty in 2015, she has taught Korean at Boston University and at the University of Pennsylvania.